 Glucose challenge test

-The glucose challenge test, also called the one-hour glucose tolerance test, measures your body's response to sugar (glucose).
-The glucose challenge test is done during pregnancy to screen for gestational diabetes — diabetes that develops during pregnancy.
+The glucose challenge test, also called the one-hour glucose tolerance test, measures the body's response to sugar, called glucose.
+The glucose challenge test is done during pregnancy.
+The purpose of this test is to check for diabetes that develops during pregnancy.
+That condition is called gestational diabetes.

 The test is done in two steps.
-First you drink a sugary solution.
-One hour later, your blood sugar level is measured.
-The results indicate whether you might have gestational diabetes.
+The first is drinking a sugary drink.
+One hour later, blood sugar is measured.
+The results show whether gestational diabetes might be present.

-If the test results are outside the standard range, you might need further testing to determine the diagnosis.
+If the test results fall outside the standard range, more testing may be needed to diagnose gestational diabetes.

 Why it's done

-The glucose challenge test is used to screen for gestational diabetes during pregnancy.
+The glucose challenge test is used to check for gestational diabetes during pregnancy.

-If you're at average risk of gestational diabetes, you'll likely be screened during your second trimester — between 24 and 28 weeks of pregnancy.
+People at average risk of gestational diabetes usually have this test done during the second trimester, generally between 24 and 28 weeks of pregnancy.

-- Being or having a body mass index of 30 or higher (obesity).
+- A body mass index of 30 or higher.

 - A lack of physical activity.